Saturday, June 24, 2017

 - Youth 12 and under receive 25% discount through Advanced Online Registration (only if accompanied by an adult also buying a ticket).

-- First 100 registrants to check-in on June 24 will receive a tournament t-shirt.
+- First 100 registrants to check-in on June 24 will receive a free tournament t-shirt as well as $40 in coupons from Dick’s Sporting Goods.

 - A disabled parking access plan will be distributed in early June.